-We’ve all heard it before, but how does exercise really impact our mental health?
+We’ve all heard it before, but how does regular exercise really impact our mental health and quality of life?

 Is it all good?